Australia's Westfield sells U.S., UK malls; to buy back shares

 "We have the ability and the balance sheet and the capital to be able to still pursue these opportunities while sending capital back to shareholders," he added.

-As of December, Westfield held A$5.3 billion of liquidity through bank facilities and cash, putting its gearing level at 36.4 percent.
+As of December, Westfield held A$5.3 billion in bank facilities and cash, putting its gearing level at 36.4 percent.

 HEALTHY OUTLOOK